Batti Gul Meter Chalu: Marketing and release

 The film was originally slated to release on 31 August 2018 but was pushed to 14 September 2018 to avoid the clash with Shraddha Kapoor's other film, Stree starring Rajkummar Rao.
 The financial troubles faced by KriArj Entertainment lead to delays in the shooting of the film.

 Later, it was announced that the film would have a worldwide release on 21 September 2018.
 The teaser of the film was released by T-Series on 18 October 2017.
 The trailer of the movie was released on 10 August 2018.
 Following a special screening on 20 September attended by the cast the film finally was released on 20 September 2018 in UAE and 21 September worldwide.
 The film had its TV world premiere on Zee Cinema on 16 February 2019.

 Soundtrack

-The music of the film is composed by Anu Malik, Rochak Kohli, Sachet–Parampara while the lyrics are penned by Siddharth-Garima and Manoj Muntashir.
-Music was produced by Dj Phukan, Bharat Goel, Chandan Saxena, O2srk, Abhijit Vaghani.
+The music of the film is composed by Anu Malik, Rochak Kohli, Sachet–Parampara while the lyrics were penned by Siddharth-Garima and Manoj Muntashir.
 The songs featured in the film are sung Rahat Fateh Ali Khan, Arijit Singh, Atif Aslam, Mika Singh, Nakash Aziz, Prakriti Kakar and Sachet Tandon.
 The album of the film was by released T-Series on 5 September 2018.
 The music supervision was assisted by Vatsal Chevli.